silver2row/BBBW_RELAYCAPE/README.md

 ` sudo apt install gpiod libgpiod-dev `

+# WIP
+` THE USE OF LIBGPIOD on the AM335x/BEAGLEBONE BLACK WIRELESS May BREAK THE BOARD! `

 Now, once all the above is done, one can use the source.
 If I am missing anytyhing, please tell me.

 Seth